allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - Presence - A status of a user, containing information about the user online status and game.
    - Game - A playing or streaming status of a user.
    - OnlineStatus (Enumeration) - The online status of a user.
+ - IWebhook - A low effort way to send messages to channels.

 ### Permission
 Permission (Enumeration) - A way to limit and grant certain abilities to members.